 SEN, Gifted & Talented

-As with any city, there are also specialist schools (mainly private) who cater for children needing that little bit extra, from gifted schools such as Alcuin, in Lonsdale, to schools that specialise in dyslexia such as Brockton School in North Vancouver.
+As with any city, there are also specialist schools (mainly private) who cater for children needing that little bit extra, from gifted schools such as Alcuin College, in Lonsdale, to schools that specialise in dyslexia such as Brockton School in North Vancouver.

 Sport is very popular in Vancouver with hockey, soccer, swimming etc running all year.
 The elite play for Metro or Gold depending on numbers and commitment.
 All the clubs in Metro Vancouver play each other so be ready to drive long distances for matches, whatever your standard and whatever the weather.
 They also practise late in the evenings on school nights and have matches at weekends.